IU-PR/Capstone_project/content/docs/Groups/ComplianceGuard.md

 - Backend: Python, FastAPI/aiogttp+async, pydantic
 - AI: OpenCV, PyTorch

+{{< hint danger >}}

+This seems to be a detailed list of the technologies needed to finish the project.
+However, it was part of the weekly task to make a personalized allocation of the tasks for the project.
+{{< /hint >}}

 **Architecture**

 - Component Breakdown: Our project has the following components: Design, Frontend, Backend and CV model.
 First, design creates a general view of both mobile and computer versions of the application.
 Then, Frontend makes this design come true and prepares for future requests from backend.
 Backend works with database(In final version), process metadata taken from frontend, works with message broker and sends messages to specified paths.
 CV model takes the video and process it.